sciactive/pnotify/README.md

 * `mouse_reset: true` - Reset the hide timer if the mouse moves over the notice.
 * `remove: true` - Remove the notice's elements from the DOM after it is removed.
 * `insert_brs: true` - Change new lines to br tags.
-* `stack: {"dir1": "down", "dir2": "left", "push": "bottom", "spacing1": 25, "spacing2": 25, context: $("body")}` - The stack on which the notices will be placed.
+* `stack: {"dir1": "down", "dir2": "left", "push": "bottom", "spacing1": 25, "spacing2": 25, "context": $("body"), "modal": false}` - The stack on which the notices will be placed.
 Also controls the direction the notices stack.

 Desktop Module
 --------------